My first time with IaC - Let's build a LAMP environment with Ansible Edition

 • Name : Playbook file

-• Role : Define specific operations and tasks.
+• Roles : Define specific operations or tasks.

-• Content : Defines how a set of tasks is performed on a particular host.
-It often contains specific instructions such as packages to install and services to start.
-Here we will write the instructions for installing the LAMP environment.
+• Content : Defines how to execute a set of tasks on a specific host.
+It often contains specific instructions, such as packages to install and services to start.
+This is where you'll write the instructions to deploy your LAMP environment.

 ansible.cfg

-• Role : Controls the overall behavior of Ansible in the Ansible configuration file.
+• Role : Ansible configuration file that controls the overall behavior of Ansible.

-• Contents : You can specify various options such as inventory path, remote user, SSH key path, and whether to check host keys.
-I won't touch it this time.
+• Contents : You can specify various options such as inventory path, remote user, SSH key path, whether to check host key, etc. We won't touch them this time.

-Basically, Ansible works if the above three files exist.
+Basically, Ansible will work if the above three files exist

 The roles directory will be explained later.